 3

-Most Australian insurers charge a loading for monthly payments.
-Paying annually can save 5-10% - that's $50-$100 on a typical Toyota policy.
+Most Australian insurers charge a loading for monthly instalments.
+Paying upfront each year can save 5-10% on a Toyota policy.

 4

-Insure your Toyota alongside your home or contents insurance with the same provider.
-Multi-policy discounts of 5-15% are common in Australia.
+Insuring your Toyota alongside your home or contents insurance with the same provider can unlock multi-policy discounts of 5-15%.

 5